 Code of Conduct

-A mandatory Code of Conduct for the Short-term Rental Accommodation Industry will apply from 18 December 2020.
-This will be declared in the regulations, which will be published on the NSW legislation website.
+The mandatory Code of Conduct for the Short-term Rental Accommodation Industry started on 18 December 2020.

 Potential penalties for breaching the code

 The code creates new disciplinary actions that NSW Fair Trading can take, including listing non-compliant participants on an exclusion register.

 The code sets out a fair process that must be followed before a penalty is imposed and the code and Regulation provide for appeals against decisions to impose a penalty for breach of the code.

 Read more about the new disciplinary actions at Short-term Rental Accommodation Complaints.